 On 1 October 2010, orphan designation (EU/3/10/798) was granted by the European Commission to UKR Regulatory Affairs Ltd, United Kingdom, for synthetic double-stranded short interfering RNA oligonucleotide directed against proopiomelanocortin for the treatment of adrenocorticotropin-dependent Cushing’s syndrome.

-The sponsorship was transferred to The University of Sheffield, United Kingdom, in September 2012.
+The sponsorship was transferred to Diurnal Limited, United Kingdom, in October 2016.

 - What is adrenocorticotropin-dependent Cushing’s syndrome?

 Cushing’s syndrome is a disorder characterised by an excess of the hormone cortisol in the blood.
 Adrenocorticotropin-dependent Cushing’s syndrome is usually caused by a tumour of the pituitary gland (a gland located at the base of the brain) that produces large amounts of adrenocorticotropic hormone (ACTH), which in turn stimulates the production of excess cortisol.

 Patients with Cushing’s syndrome have ‘central’ weight gain (affecting the face and torso but not the limbs), growth of fat above the collar bone and the back of the neck, a roundish face, easy bruising, excessive growth of coarse hair on the face, weakening of the muscles and bones, depression and high blood pressure.

 ACTH-dependent Cushing’s syndrome is a severe disorder that is long-lasting and may be life-threatening because of its complications, including diabetes, high blood pressure and mental problems.